vilkasgroup/epages_client/docs/usage.rst

     * A dictionary for query parameters, for example including hidden items in results.

 * object
     * As the name implies, this gets an object as a value.
+Objects are located in the dataobjects directory.

 Examples
 ~~~~~~~~